wazuh/wazuh-documentation/source/pci-dss/log-analysis.rst

 		:align: center
 		:width: 80%

 #.
-Select **timestamp** as the primary time field for use with the global time filter then proceed to create the index pattern.
+Select **timestamp** as the primary time field for use with the global time filter, then proceed to create the index pattern.

 	.. thumbnail:: ../images/pci/configure-settings.png
 		:title: Select Create index pattern